PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/README.md

 Caterpillar: A laid-back philosopher who enjoys smoking and pondering life’s mysteries.
             "Uh, I like to smoke; do you have some?"

-Fix the Kettle: Dive into a psychedelic puzzle to repair the magical kettle so you can brew up some mind-altering tea.
+Fix the Kettle: Dive into a quest to repair the magical kettle so you can brew up some mind-altering tea.

 Gather Enchanted Supplies: Collect whimsical items that will make this tea party unforgettable!